vinsidious/gac/INSTALLATION.md

 Replace `<TAG_OR_COMMIT>` with your desired release tag (e.g. `v1.2.3`) or commit hash.

-If you don't have pipx, install it with:
+If you don't have pipx, you can install it with:

 ```sh
 python3 -m pip install --user pipx